|Nutritional Guidelines (per serving)|

-Maple leaf candy is a classic, authentic candy made with just two ingredients: maple syrup and butter.
-It doesn't get much simpler—or sweeter—than this.
-Maple syrup is boiled, mixed with just a bit of butter, and then molded into beautiful leaf-shaped candies.
-This candy is a classic in New England and Canada, and for good reason—it is the essence of the pure taste of maple syrup!
+Maple Leaf Candy is a classic treat made with just two ingredients: maple syrup and butter.
+It simply doesn't get much simpler—or sweeter—than this recipe, which calls for boiling the two ingredients, then molding the mixture into beautiful leaf-shaped candies.
+This candy is a classic in New England and Canada and for a good reason—it truly encapsulates the comforting essence of maple syrup!

-Because it depends so heavily on maple syrup for both structure and flavor, it is vital that you use real maple syrup to make these maple leaf candies.
+Because it depends so heavily on maple syrup for both structure and flavor, it is vital that you use real maple syrup to make these confections.
 Using “maple-flavored” pancake or table syrup won’t work.
-The recipe may be best with the strong taste of Grade B Maple Syrup, but Grade A is also fine to use.
+The recipe will be best with the strong taste of Grade B Maple Syrup, but Grade A is also fine to use.

-The traditional shape of this maple candy is a maple leaf (there are molds available), but this candy does not necessarily have to be molded.
+The traditional shape of this candy is a maple leaf (you can find molds online), but this candy does not necessarily have to be molded.
 If you prefer, you can pour the mixture onto a cookie sheet or pan lined with foil, and then cut it into squares once it's set.

 - 1 tablespoon butter

-- If you are using candy molds, prepare by spraying them lightly with nonstick cooking spray, then taking a paper towel and wiping most of the spray off—you want just a very thin coating of nonstick spray on the inside.
+If you are using candy molds, prepare them by spraying lightly with nonstick cooking spray, then taking a paper towel and wiping most of the spray off.
+You want a very thin coating of nonstick spray on the inside.
 Also be sure that you are using heat-safe candy molds and not just plastic molds intended for chocolate.

-- Continue to cook the candy until it reaches 240 F on the candy thermometer (soft-ball stage) and remove from the heat.
+Continue to cook the candy until it reaches 240 F on the candy thermometer (also known as soft-ball stage) and remove from the heat.